cdeck3r/acbattery/_posts/2024-08-20-acbattery.md

 ### Electrical and Thermal Characteristics

 In the following, there are some measurements showing the AC battery's characteristics.
+The inverter was limited at 150W under load.

 | Inverter                                     | 95% Efficiency |
 | Step Up consumption with no load             | 2W             |